Perhaps the real story behind the 19th c. success of Birmingham.

 subsequently grew so quickly that church facilities were rapidly in short supply!

-St. Philip's church (in Colmore Row) was consecrated in 1720 and became St. Philip's (Birmingham) Cathedral in the late 19th c.
+St. Philip's church (in Colmore Row) was consecrated in 1720 and became St. Philip's (Birmingham) Cathedral in 1905.

 The Market and the Bull Ring

 The site of the Bull Ring, beneath the St Martin’s Church, has always been the city’'s historic market centre.

 In the 12th century, a charter was granted to allow Peter de Bermingham, the lord